 The essence of the PEACE approach is to uphold the dignity of mothers and their children while shining a light on the many resourceful and creative ways that they resist and respond to the violence in their lives.
 At the end of the training participants can expect to feel resourced, encouraged, valued, inspired and more equipped to support young people and their caregivers.

-Through the PEACE for Canadian Children and Youth project, participating shelters will be able to select up to 3 staff to:
+Through the PEACE for Canadian Children and Youth project, participating shelters were able to select up to 3 staff to:

-- Take part in 14 hours of intensive, interactive online workshops on the guiding principles and approaches of BC’s PEACE program.
-(Dates to be determined with participating shelters).
-Participants will be grouped into cohorts of up to 15 people with staff from other shelters that share similar contexts and challenges.
+- Take part in 4 interactive online workshops on the guiding principles and approaches of BC’s PEACE program.

-- Access additional self-directed online trainings and resources from the BC PEACE program
+- Access additional self-directed online training and resources from the BC PEACE program

 This three-year project is made possible with funding from Women and Gender Equality (WAGE) Canada as part of their Safe Kids Initiative, which has made response to the escalation in gender-based violence during COVID-19 a key priority.